-Since the ancient times, human have always preferred to settle near some source of water.
+Since the ancient times, humans have always preferred to settle near some source of water.
 At the same time, the problems associated with the pollution of these water bodies by human activities are also quite old.

 More recently, however, the rate at which the pollution is occurring has become a matter of concern.
 As the population has increased, the amount of waste produced by human activities has also increased.
 When it comes to disposal of this waste, we seem to have assumed that these water bodies are the best alternatives.
-The amount of waste disposed in these water bodies around the world has increased manifolds over the last few decades, and the water pollution facts and statistics given below highlight the very plight of these water bodies.
+The amount of waste disposed of in these water bodies around the world has increased manifolds over the last few decades, and the water pollution facts and statistics given below highlight the real plight of these water bodies.

 Water Pollution Statistics

-According to the data compiled by the World Water Assessment Program (WWAP), 2 million tons of human waste is disposed in water bodies every single day.
+According to the data compiled by the World Water Assessment Program (WWAP), 2 million tons of human waste is disposed of in water bodies every single day.

 Ocean Pollution Statistics

-Ocean pollution facts suggest that 45 percent of the ocean water pollution can be attributed to marine transportation, and 32 percent to oil spills from the oil tankers.
-Even though water pollution due to natural oil seepage in these oceans also occurs, the occurrence is not as prominent as the human induced factors mentioned above.
+Ocean pollution facts suggest that 45 percent of the ocean water pollution can be attributed to marine transportation and 32 percent to oil spills from the oil tankers.
+Even though water pollution due to natural oil seepage in these oceans also occurs, the occurrence is not as prominent as the human-induced factors mentioned above.

-In the United States of America, the legislations such as the Federal Water Pollution Control Act (1972) and the Marine Protection Research and Sanctuaries Act (1972) have been constituted to tackle the menace.
+In the United States of America, the legislation such as the Federal Water Pollution Control Act (1972) and the Marine Protection Research and Sanctuaries Act (1972) have been constituted to tackle the menace.
 However, the success of these legislations, to a large extent, depends on our contribution to the cause.